 “Docking” an exempt employee’s pay for a partial day’s absence will be permitted only as authorized by law and approved by the Director of Human Resources.

 In the absence of eligible accrued paid leave time, an exempt employee may not be paid for any workweek in which the employee performs no work.

-Additional Pay for Exempt Employees

-With the approval of the City Manager, exempt personnel, including Department Directors, who are authorized to work at certain Special Events sponsored through the Hotel Fund, may be eligible for additional pay.